News

 • A one million square foot warehouse in Troutman, North Carolina, which Walmart purchased last fall for $69 million.

-What if you simply have $69.3 million burning a hole in your pocket but just wanted to have some fun?
-In that case, you could buy 312 Lamborghini Uurs (the least expensive Lamborghini model), with a base price of $218,009 plus a $3,995 delivery charge.
+• 312 Lamborghini Urus cars (the least expensive Lamborghini model), with a base price of $218,009 plus a $3,995 delivery charge.

 But Metakovan believes that Everydays and other digital assets in his hedge fund will be a better investment than single-family homes, gold, a huge warehouse, or a portfolio of luxury cars.
 And even if we disagree with his logic, we can’t argue that $69.3 million isn’t a fair price…because that’s what he was willing to pay.

-But what economic conditions created an environment where Metakovan and dozens of other investors were willing to spend millions for an asset with no physical form and no practical use?
+What economic conditions created an environment where Metakovan and dozens of other investors were willing to spend millions for an asset with no physical form and no practical use?

 To answer that question, we’d take a hard look at the fundamentals of the global economy.
 And the centerpiece of that economy is debt.
 The world is awash in debt, and there’s more borrowing ahead.
 In 2020, individuals, businesses, and governments borrowed $24 trillion, bringing global debt to an eye-watering total of $281 trillion.
 That represents more than 355% of global GDP.

 This increase in debt picked up pace in 2020, a consequence of the global battle against COVID-19 and the economic relief measures put in place to soften the blow from lockdowns, travel restrictions, and border closures.
 Nowhere can we see this more clearly than in the United States.
-At the end of the 2020 fiscal year (September 30, 2020), Uncle Sam was in hock for $26.9 trillion – up $4.2 trillion from the year before.
+At the end of the 2020 fiscal year (September 30, 2020), Uncle Sam was in hock for $26.9 trillion—up $4.2 trillion from the year before.
 By the first week of April 2021, the debt increased another $1.2 trillion, rising to $28.1 trillion.

-And this gargantuan number doesn‘t include the “small” matter of Uncle Sam’s nearly $240 trillion in unfunded liabilities – promises made to federal pensioners, Social Security recipients, Medicare beneficiaries, and others – with no current funds allocated to pay them.
+And this gargantuan number doesn’t include the “small” matter of Uncle Sam’s nearly $240 trillion in unfunded liabilities—promises made to federal pensioners, Social Security recipients, Medicare beneficiaries, and others—with no current funds allocated to pay them.
 That’s eight times the national debt.

 Not that long ago, the Treasury would sell its debt at regularly scheduled auctions.
 But more recently, that’s become a problem, because fewer people are willing to buy it.

 It’s not hard to see why.
-Interest rates are at their lowest level in recorded history – more than 5,000 years in all.
-The yields on the shortest-term Treasury bills – one or two month maturities – are hovering at 0.02%.
+Interest rates are at their lowest level in recorded history—more than 5,000 years in all.
+The yields on the shortest-term Treasury bills—one or two-month maturities—are hovering at 0.02%.
 Even the 10-year Treasury Note is yielding only 1.6%.

 Another possible consequence of higher inflation is a sinking dollar, especially if interest rates don’t increase to help offset it.
 Indeed, while the Consumer Price Index rose only 1.4% in 2020, the US Dollar Index, a trade-weighted measurement of the dollar’s value against a basket of major currencies, fell more than 7%.
 (Although we believe the CPI vastly understates real inflation as measured by a fixed basket of goods and services.)

 So who’s buying all this debt?
 A lot of it is being slurped up by the Federal Reserve, which doubled the size of its balance sheet in 2021.
-Currently, the Fed holds nearly $5 trillion in Treasury securities on its balance sheet that no one else want s to touch with a 10-foot pole.
+Currently, the Fed holds nearly $5 trillion in Treasury securities on its balance sheet that no one else wants to touch with a 10-foot pole.

 And there’s no end in sight.
 President Biden wants Congress to enact a $2 trillion “infrastructure plan.”
 That means more debt, more inflation, and a sinking dollar.

 In this scenario, investing in NFTs doesn’t sound crazy at all, even if they’re not assets we’d choose personally.
 Instead, we’re partial to precious metals and believe that the “Permanent Portfolio” concept developed by the late Harry Browne still makes sense.
-We also think it’s prudent for every American who can afford to do so set up a financial footprint outside the United States.
+We also think it’s prudent for every American who can afford to do so to set up a financial footprint outside the United States.

-Finally, we like the idea of stockpiling real goods you know you’ll need in the future, since their prices are almost certain to continue going up.
-Why not put your depreciating dollars to work by buying things you know you’ll need in the future – and not NFTs?
+Finally, we like the idea of stockpiling real goods you know you’ll need in the future since their prices are almost certain to continue going up.
+Why not put your depreciating dollars to work by buying things you know you’ll need in the future—and not NFTs?

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.